Apple doubles down on Privacy with iOS 14, iPadOS 14, and macOS Big Sur

 1. New Privacy Information on macOS Big Sur

 A major Privacy-oriented feature on macOS Big Sur is the addition of increased transparency and control over the user’s privacy information.
-The latest iteration power the current and upcoming generation of Macs will feature food-nutrition-style inspired labels for privacy, which will offer detailed information in the App Store to inform the user’s about the privacy practices of the apps before downloading them.
+The latest iteration of macOS to power the current and upcoming generation of Macs will feature food-nutrition-style inspired labels for privacy, which will offer detailed information in the App Store to inform users about the privacy practices of the apps before downloading them.
 In a nutshell, these insights can include details regarding the type of data that the apps collect — contact information, usage, location — and information about whether the data is shared with third parties for tracking.

 2. Privacy Report on Safari